- Best known for his work on rheumatic and coronary heart disease.

-- 1901- graduated from St Mary’s Hospital Medical School having been awarded prizes in Medicine, Surgery, Pathology, Hygiene, Forensic Medicine and Psychological Medicine
+- 1901 – graduated St Mary’s Hospital Medical School having been awarded prizes in Medicine, Surgery, Pathology, Hygiene, Forensic Medicine and Psychological Medicine

-- 1904- left London to become and General Practitioner.
+- 1904 – left London to become a General Practitioner.

-- 1917- became Fellow of Royal College of Physicians.
+- 1917 – Fellow of Royal College of Physicians.

 - 1920 – became physician at Bristol General Hospital.

 - 1920 – part of a group of Consultants who set up the Cardiac Club, the forerunner of the British Cardiac Society